succulentpup/sampleEcommerce/README.md

 **Database Used**:
 <br>
 DynamoDB is used as backend DB.
+If we can understand the problem statement really well (access patterns), we can model the data by pre-joining certain attributes.
+So that we can achieve great query performance, mostly it is O(1).
 DynamoDB is being used by a giant ecommerce app amazon.
 It's already time & stress tested, and many modeling case studies available.

 For this exercise, a single Table strategy worked.